User Guide

 Message Types

-The plugin reports four types of violations:
+The plugin reports eight types of violations:

 W9001: unsorted-functions